aghie/NCRFpp/README.md

 ======

 This is the specific version of NCRFpp used in "Better, Faster, Stronger Sequence Tagging Constituent Parsers", published at NAACL 2019.
 It includes a simple implementation for hard-sharing multitask learning, auxiliary tasks, and further fine-tuning with policy gradient.

-See the [multitask learning section](#5-multitask-learning) for a quick explanation of the additional hyperparameters and format used in this NCRFpp version
+See the [multitask learning section](#5-multitask-learning) for a quick explanation of the additional hyperparameters and the differences in the input file format to train a MTL model.

-You will first should download, setup and include in your pythonpath the library [tree2labels](https://github.com/aghie)
+Also, you should first download, setup and include in your pythonpath the library [tree2labels](https://github.com/aghie)

 Todo
 ======